ESGF/esgf-qa/README.md

 ```

 - positional arguments:
-  - `parent_dir`: Parent directory to scan for files
+  - `parent_dir`: Parent directory to scan for netCDF-files to check
 - options:
   - `-h, --help`: show this help message and exit
   - `-r RESULT_DIR, --result_dir`: Directory to store QA results.
 Needs to be non-existing or empty.
 If not specified, will store results in `./cc-qa-check-results/YYYYMMDD-HHmm_<hash>`.